prebenohre/PGR209-Backend-Prog-Exam/README.md

 **Tilleggsfunksjonalitet:**
-- [ ] Create a customer, and add an address to it
+- [x] Create a customer, and add an address to it
-- [ ] Create an address and add it to a customer
+- [x] Create an address and add it to a customer
-- [ ] Add an address to a customer
+- [ ] Add an address to a customer.

+**Frivillig Tilleggsfunksjonalitet:**
+- [ ] Create an order, and add a machine to it.
+- [ ] Create a machine and add it to an order.
+- [ ] Add a machine to an order.
+- [ ] Add a subassembly to a machine.
+- [ ] Add a part to a subassembly.
+- [ ] Add a part to a machine.
+- [ ] Add a subassembly to an order.

 ## Vurderingskriterier
 - F - The application does not include at least one model, repository, service, controller, or the application does not run.